NicholasBoss/computingproject/week7/README.md

     This code will allow the user to add a new project to the database.

 <!-- create a list of steps under step 11 -->
-11. We will now write the option to view the projects:
+11. We will now write the option to view the projects.
+This code must be outside the `while` loop:

     * First create a checkbox

+    * Create an `if` statement to check if the checkbox is checked

+    * Use a `try` block to grab the projects from the database

+    * Finally create an `if` statement to display the projects

     ![display_projects](display_projects.png)